LukoJohnson/alltheguides/docs/mods/ae2/bulkcells/bulkhow.md

 * Top-left drive bay is for 'General Storage' with lowest priority
 * Bottom-left drive bay is for 'Bulk Storages' with **highest priority**
-* **Decompression Module** is crucial to allow this network to compress/decompress stored items inside a bulk cell
+* **Decompression Module** is crucial to allow this network to decompress stored items inside a bulk cell
 * Because they make a *ghost-patterns*, a basic **CPU multiblock** is no less important (otherwise you can't decompress things)